 The process is a surgical one where the fallopian tube that carries the eggs from the ovaries to the uterus is sealed.
 It stops the fusion of eggs with sperms so unwanted pregnancy cannot occur.

 Other than long-term, irreversible contraceptive methods, there are short-term, reversible ones.
 These methods can be changed anytime and pregnancy is possible after that.
-These methods can be opted for couples who would like to enjoy uninhibited sex for a few years before having to discuss family planning.
-These start working as soon as they are put in and offers a protection for unwanted pregnancy.
+These methods can opt for couples who would like to enjoy uninhibited sex for a few years before having to discuss family planning.
+These start working as soon as they are put in and offers protection for unwanted pregnancy.

 One shot of the injection can last up to 3 months.
 The purpose of this injection is to thicken the mucus cover around the cervix which makes it difficult for the sperm to get to the uterus.
 The injection, known as Depo-Provera, contains the hormone progesterone that stops ovulation.
 It is a highly effective contraceptive with a success rate of 99%.

 2. The implant